CanWang1987/CanWang1987/README.md

 # canwang
-<p>hello my name is can wang .<br/>I was born on the earth and I hope to meet more decent people.</p>
+<p>hello my name is can wang .<br/>I was born on the east coast of China and I hope to meet more decent people.</p>
 <a href="https://drive.google.com/file/d/1U4WR0645_DWYejGvzRRHOJF3pioJ4Bnh/view?usp=sharing">My resume</a></p>